nmd2k/Data-Scientist-Udacity/Project-1/blog.md

 **What Do Guests Think?**

-We also looked at reviews to get a sense of how guests feel about their stays.
+I also looked at reviews to get a sense of how guests feel about their stays.
 Review scores tend to be pretty high, with most ratings clustering around the upper end of the scale.
 It seems like guests are generally happy with their stays in Seattle.

 Review scores are overwhelmingly positive, with the majority of listings scoring 80 or above out of 100.